Back To Articles

 Example: Sara, 24 - Post-College Transition

-“After graduating, all my friends moved away.
+"After graduating, all my friends moved away.
 I was surrounded by people at my job, but no one I could talk to about my long-term dreams.
-I was surrounded but still lonely.”
+I was surrounded but still lonely."
+This is common.
+Life transitions - like finishing school, ending relationships, moving cities - can shake your social anchors.

 Example: Raj, 38 - Busy but Isolated

-“I worked long hours.
-I’d go home, scroll social media, see friends posting about dinners and trips.
-I felt left out even though I made money and stayed busy.”
+"I worked long hours.
+I'd go home, scroll social media, and see friends posting about dinners and trips.
+I felt left out even though I made money and stayed busy."

 The Many Faces of Loneliness